-Cancellation occurs when you give written notice of cancellation to the School Director at 3450 Bonita Road Suite 103, Chula Vista, CA 91910.
-You can do this by mail, email, in person, or by fax.
+Cancellation occurs when you give written notice of cancellation to the School Director at 3450 Bonita Road Suite 205, Chula Vista, CA 91910.
+You can do this by mail, email info@dialysisschoolofsd.com., or in person.
 The notice, if mailed is effective by postmark date.
 This notice need not take any particular form; it needs only to state that you wish to cancel.